When preparing for college, there are many things to consider. Listed here are just a few recommendations for each year of high school.

 - If you want to retake your ACT, now is the time to do it.
 Statistically, students will score one to two points higher on a retake of this test, or stay the same.
 But sometimes that one to two points can make a difference on acceptance and/or scholarship money given, so it can be worth it.
 There are September and October test dates that keep you on a good timeline for college acceptance, too.

 - Narrow your list of colleges to approximately five to eight and start applying!
 There is a strong suggestion to apply to at least one school before Thanksgiving – more if possible/desired.
+Many universities have a December 1 deadline for priority admissions.
 Be sure to fill out a transcript request with the Guidance office, too.

 - Request letters of recommendation from teachers, pastors, work/volunteer supervisors – anyone who knows you well and can speak to your work ethic, responsibility, and character.
 Some applications will have a specific form to print for recommendations, so be sure to look for that during the application process.
 Be kind with this request – give plenty of time before deadlines, provide a stamped, addressed envelope to the college (or at least the address!), and make sure to send a thank you.